BettercareHealth/bettercare/maternal-mental-health/test-1.md

 	1. Irrational behaviour
 	1. Stressing other people
 2. How common is mental illness during and after pregnancy in South Africa?
-	1. Less common than in high income countries
+	1. Less common than in high-income countries
 	1. All pregnant women suffer from mental illness
 	1. Almost half of pregnant women in South Africa have a mental illness like depression or anxiety
 	1. This is very rare for pregnant women in South Africa
-3. Which mental illnesses are known as Common Mental Disorders?
+3. Which mental illnesses are known as common mental disorders?
-	1. Depression and Anxiety
+	1. Depression and anxiety
-	1. Schizophrenia and Post-Traumatic Stress Disorder
+	1. Schizophrenia and post-traumatic stress disorder
 	1. Bipolar affective disorder and obsessive–compulsive disorder
-	1. TB and HIV/ AIDS
+	1. TB and HIV/AIDS
 4. How can mental illness affect the baby?
 	1. It is caused by a virus and so crosses the placental barrier
 	1. Babies are likely to develop genetic defects
 	1. Babies are too young to be affected
 	1. Babies may be delivered prematurely with low birth weight
 5. Which of the following are risk factors for maternal mental illness?
-	1. Living in a high income country
+	1. Living in a high-income country
 	1. Smoking
 	1. Being a teenager
-	1. Having more than 4 children
+	1. Having more than four children
-6. A pregnant women who learns that she is HIV positive during pregnancy may:
+6. A pregnant woman who learns that she is HIV positive during pregnancy may:
 	1. Feel guilty or anxious about her baby possibly getting HIV
 	1. Become depressed and feel it is not worth adhering to the PMTCT protocol
 	1. Deny her HIV status